pieroproietti/penguins-eggs-book/chapter-1.md

 # What is penguins' eggs?

-Penguins' eggs stands out as a versatile command-line tool, offering the capability to transform your existing distro into a redistributable live ISO image.
-Notably, the tool also extends its support to Debian/Ubuntu flavors, making it compatible with variations such as Xubuntu, Kubuntu, and beyond, in addition to Linux distributions derived from these, such as Devuan, Linux Mint. []{dir="rtl"}Upon harnessing the power of Penguins' Eggs, users gain the ability to fashion an installable live ISO embodying their Debian/Devuan/Ubuntu-based, Arch Linux, or Manjaro system, complete with all installed applications and personalized configurations housed within the home folder.
+eggs stands out as a versatile command-line tool, offering the capability to transform your existing distro into a redistributable live ISO image.
+Notably, the tool also extends its support to Debian/Ubuntu flavors, making it compatible with variations such as Xubuntu, Kubuntu, and beyond, in addition to Linux distributions derived from these, such as Devuan, Linux Mint.
+Upon harnessing the power of Penguins' eggs, users gain the ability to fashion an installable live ISO embodying their Debian/Devuan/Ubuntu-based, Arch Linux, or Manjaro system, complete with all installed applications and personalized configurations housed within the home folder.

-Penguins' eggs goes beyond creating live ISOs.
+eggs goes beyond creating live ISOs.
 It allows you to configure the generated ISO for offline installation, useful for environments without internet access.
 It also offers a scripting mode for managing ISOs through custom scripts.
 You can even personalize the look and feel of the live CD and Calamares installer with images.
-This customization power is driven by \"penguins-wardrobe,\" a repository that provides tools to tailor Linux systems, even for minimal command-line installations.
+This customization power is driven by [penguins-wardrobe](https:github.com/piero.proietti/penguins-wardrobe),\" a repository that provides tools to tailor Linux systems, even for minimal command-line installations.
 It lets you create customized live ISOs based on Debian, Ubuntu, and their derivatives.
 You can even use it to